By Tooth And Claw Dragons

 Primordial; Aether: Aeria: western, 10ft (3m)

 Wind-aligned Aethyrians.
 Aeria dragons are tall, elegant figures, often slender and graceful, and regal in appearance.
+Their scales are often very thin, and may naturally have scaleless hides or a coat of proto-feathers (though coats of complete fur or feathers are unheard of).
 They are the second tallest Aether breed, rivaling Natura for overall height.
-Their element, albeit invisible, is 'aura-stained' and can be of any color matching their distinct reiatsu.
-Depending on the level of staining, these colors can range from pastels of any hue, light blue to green, and light greys and will always match the aura color of their birth.
+Common colors include blues, teals, whites, greys and silvers.
 Aeria markings tend towards natural or very abstract gusts of wind or swirls.
 Elementally-aligned features may include but are not limited to: feathered crests, whiskers, and feathered wings though the latter is exclusive in Aethyrian dragons to the purest Aeria lineages.

 Primordial; Aether: Aquaria: western, 7ft (2.1m)

 Water-aligned Aethyrians.
-Pure Aquaria dragons tend to be short, robust and stocky .
-However Aquaria dragons are the likeliest to hybridize and thus their builds and heights have become variable.
-Blue is the most common color for these water dragons, and Aquaria Aethyrians often have teal, dark greens and other blue tones.
-Yellow and red are impossible colors for this element, and only rarely show up as colors on the dragons' scales.
-Markings commonly have natural or abstract floating globs of water, running water, waves, water surface, bubbles, ripples, etc. Elementally-aligned features may include but are not limited to: gills, fins, sharp and even (dolphin-like) fangs, semi-transparent membranes, tendril-like whiskers, webbed feet, and bioluminescence, though the latter is exclusive in Aethyrian dragons to the purest Aeria lineages.
+Pure Aquaria dragons tend to be robustly built, especially those that dwell the deepest within the Starswept Oceans.
+However, those that dwell on the surface or in coastal regions tend to be slimmer and more slender than their deep-dwelling counterparts.
+Common colors include blues, purples, greens, greys and blacks.
+Markings commonly have natural or abstract flowing stripes, running water, waves, water surface, bubbles, ripples, etc. Elementally-aligned features may include but are not limited to: fins, sharp and even (dolphin-like) fangs, semi-transparent membranes, tendril-like whiskers, webbed feet, bioluminescence, and gills, though the latter is exclusive in Aethyrian dragons to the purest Aquaria lineages.

 Primordial; Aether: Glacia: western, 9ft (2.7m)

 Ice-aligned Aethyrians.
-Sharp and imposing, Glacia dragons have thicker builds with limited variation depending on the climate in the frozen lands they call home.
-Off-white, light blue, light pink, etc will be the most prominent in their colorations, along with other cold colors though never pure white.
-Yellow is an impossible color for this variant, but deeper golds and oranges are rare but possible, as are other warm colors.
+Glacia dragons are large, sharp-edged and imposing, with strong builds and razor scales.
+Common colors include greys, silvers, whites, blues, teals and greens.
 Markings reflect natural or abstract ice and/or snow with swirls and soft/squiggly stripes for snow, diamonds/pointy crystalline markings or soft glacier patterns for ice.
 Elementally-aligned features include but are not limited to: ice accents/effect on horns, frills and spikes; sharp, jagged or bladed body parts and growths; and stiff fins and frills that resemble frozen fur.

 Primordial; Aether: Ignia: western, 8ft (2.4m)

 Fire-aligned Aethyrians.
-Ignia dragons sport the average height for all Aethyrian dragonkind, and have variable builds depending on the individual.
-Ignia dragons are amongst the most colorful and chromatic of the Aether dragons on par with Natura, though warm hues - such as reds, oranges and yellows - are most common.
-They may however also display cool colors but they'll be much rarer.
-Accent colors can be nearly anything, and an Ignia' overall design will often be bright and bold to behold.
+Ignia dragons are of average height, but have variable builds with an assortment of scale and hide types and body configurations.
+Common colors include reds, oranges, yellows, golds, purples, blacks and greys.
 Their markings range from natural to abstract shapes associated with fire and heat, embers, flames, lava, and sparks.
 Elementally-aligned features include but are not limited to: manes and ruffs of fur; wavy fins, frills and horns that resemble fiery shapes; a glowing core to their manes and fur of bioluminescence, to be turned on and off at will; and plate over the chest/glow underneath plates that resemble a furnace, though the latter two are exclusive in Aethyrian dragons to the purest of Ignia lineages.

 Primordial; Aether: Natura: western, 11ft (3.3m)